OWLcracker/big-data/README.md

 every time a visualization is created or loaded.
 This can take a relatively long time depending on the size of the data.

 ### Case 2: Aggregated Data

 The approach of the second case is to process the data in an aggregated form.
 The idea is to process the data in a way that the necessary aggregations for the visualization are already done and kept in memory.
 The advantage of this approach is that the data is already aggregated and can be visualized immediately.
 This is achieved by caching and processing the data in Spark.
 The drawback is that the data needs to be processed again every time the data changes.
 Furthermore, the data analyst cannot decide how the data should be aggregated.
 This means that the data analyst has to request a new aggregation from the data engineer every time he wants to create a new visualization.

 ### Implemented Use Case

 This project was developed with the example use case to analyze the goldstein scale of the GDELT dataset for each country.
 The goldstein scale is a scale that measures the impact of an event.
 The scale ranges from -10 to +10.
 The higher the value, the more positive the impact of the event.
 The lower the value, the more negative the impact of the event.

-The goal was to visualize a world heat map that shows the goldstein scale for each country.
+The goal was to visualize a world heat map that visualizes the average goldstein scale for each country.
 The visualization should also be interactive.
 This means that the user should be able to filter the data by date and country.
-Furthermore, the user should be able to select a country and see the top 5 events for that country.
 With this, a user can, for example, analyze the impact of the corona pandemic on a country.

-This use case was implemented in both cases.
+This use case was implemented utilizing both cases (aggregated & non-aggregated data).
 Regarding the implementation of the first case, the data was just preprocessed and cached in Spark without any aggregation.
+By using this method arbitrary analysis of the dataset can be conducted on demand on a fine grained level.
+To illustrate this point, the possbility was implemented in the first case to select a country in the dashboard and see the top 5 events for that country which had the most negative impact.
-For the second case, the data was preprocessed and aggregated by the goldstein scale per country per day.
+For the second case, the data was preprocessed and aggregated by the average goldstein scale per country per day.
+This level of aggregation was chosen to ensure that it's still possible to filter the data, which is utilized for the visualization, by date and country.

 Both ways enable the user to create the desired visualization.
 However, which approach is better depends on the use case and will be discussed in this project.